-Combine puzzles and pilsners at Escape Room Hershey and Hershey Biergarten, where your group can successfully unlock the secrets of an escape room (or not.
-It's okay.), then celebrate with shareable bites and a brew or two from Hershey's largest craft beer selection.
+Combine puzzles and PA spirits at Escape Room Hershey and Tattered Flag Distillery Lounge, where your group can successfully unlock the secrets of an escape room (or not.
+It's okay.).
+Celebrate with shareable bites and cocktails, featuring Tattered Flag's award-winning craft spirits.

 If you can score a downtown Hershey hotel, you'll find an ample selection of things to see and do right outside your door.

 You might even stumble upon a block party like one of Downtown Hershey's Life on Chocolate Events that include pop-up markets, concerts, kids activities, and chocolate-themed celebrations.
 It's a way for visitors and locals to come together to enjoy all that Hershey has to offer.